RenderKit/openvkl/doc/api.md

 Data objects can be created as Open VKL owned (`dataCreationFlags = VKL_DATA_DEFAULT`), in which the library will make a copy of the data for its use, or shared (`dataCreationFlags = VKL_DATA_SHARED_BUFFER`), which will try to use the passed pointer for usage.
 The library is allowed to copy data when a volume is committed.
+Note that for the `gpu` device, shared data buffers only support source data from USM shared allocations.

 The distance between consecutive elements in `source` is given in bytes with `byteStride`.
 If the provided `byteStride` is zero, then it will be determined